Catherine Hastings1

 F, #22005, b.
 1653, d. circa 24 October 1677

-From after 1665, her married name became Stanhope.1 As a result of her marriage, Lady Elizabeth Dormer was styled as Countess of Chesterfield.
+From after 1665, her married name became Stanhope.1 After her marriage, Lady Elizabeth Dormer was styled as Countess of Chesterfield.

 Children of Lady Elizabeth Dormer and Philip Stanhope, 2nd Earl of Chesterfield